About the course

 Our PGCE is validated by the University of Plymouth.

-- high quality, cohesive and personalised training
+- Cohesive and interactive training

 Training with disabilities and other needs

 We have extensive experience of supporting trainees with a range of physical and specific learning difficulties, ensuring that their individual needs are met.
 In addition to the time, resources and strategies provided by Course Tutors, trainees are encouraged to apply for the Disabled Student Allowance.
 This is used to fund further study support which is organised with external agencies.